mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 Improvements
 ############
 - Documentation added for the group calibration routine for :ref:`PowderDiffractionCalibration <calibration_tofpd_group_calibration-ref>`, as as guidance for general users.
+- The group calibration routine for :ref:`PowderDiffractionCalibration <calibration_tofpd_group_calibration-ref>` is made more generic.
+Groups are now allowed with dedicated control parameters.
 - :ref:`ConvertDiffCal <algm-ConvertDiffCal-v1>` now optionally updates a previous calibration when converting offsets.
 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` major interface update along with enabling the calibration of T0 and sample position.
 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` minor interface update that allows fine control of bank rotation calibration.